Hydrocodone Addiction Treatment

 Psychotherapy Treatment

-Eliminating all traces of hydrocodone, while necessary, does little good in breaking an addiction habit unless a person deals with the psychological motivations that underlie the addiction.
-Hydrocodone addiction treatment uses intensive, ongoing psychotherapy to help a person eliminate the psychological motivations that drive his or her addiction.
+Eliminating all traces of hydrocodone, while necessary, does little good in breaking an addiction unless the person deals with the psychological motivations that underlie their addiction.
+Hydrocodone addiction treatment uses intensive, ongoing psychotherapy to help a person address the thoughts and behaviors that drive their addiction.

 Medication Therapies

-As part of the hydrocodone addiction treatment process, many people require ongoing medication therapy to deal with ongoing withdrawal effects from the drug.
-Withdrawal effects continue as the brain and body attempt to repair damaged central nervous system functions.
-While a person is using, hydrocodone takes over these functions.
-Over time, the body craves more and more of the drug to maintain so-called normal functions.
-When a person stops using, the body has to “re-learn” how to manage its central nervous system functions.
+As part of the hydrocodone addiction treatment process, many people require ongoing medication therapy to ease withdrawal symptoms from the drug.
+Withdrawal symptoms persist as the brain and body attempt to repair damaged central nervous system functions.
+While a person is using hydrocodone, it takes over these functions.
+Over time, the body craves more and more of the drug to maintain normal functioning.
+When a person stops using, the body has to “re-learn” how to manage these central nervous system functions.

-Hydrocodone addiction treatment uses medications, such as buprenorphine and naltrexone to help this repair process along.
-Medication therapies mimic hydrocodone effects according to a controlled treatment protocol.
-Over time, dosage amounts are tapered down to the point where a person’s body can function normally on its own.
+Hydrocodone addiction treatment uses medications, such as buprenorphine and naltrexone, to help make this process easier and more tolerable.
+Over time, the dosages are tapered down to the point where a person’s body can function normally on its own.

 Addiction Treatment for Pain Conditions